mk12/sicp/notes/text.md

     - It is summarized by a fixed number of state variables and a rule to describe how they should update and when the process should terminate.
     - It is a _linear_ iterative process because the number of steps grows linearly with $N$.
 - In the iterative process, the variables provide a complete description of the state of the process at any point.
-- In the recursive process, their is "hidden" information that makes it impossible to resume the process midway through.
+- In the recursive process, there is "hidden" information that makes it impossible to resume the process midway through.
 - The longer the chain of deferred operations, the more information must be maintained (in a stack, as we will see).
 - A recursive _procedure_ is simply a procedure that refers to itself directly or indirectly.
 - A recursive _process_ refers to the evolution of the process described above.